corrad-software/corrad-processmaker/doc/FORM_BUILDER_DOCUMENTATION.md

 ## Overview

 The Form Builder is a powerful drag-and-drop interface for creating dynamic forms.
 It provides an intuitive, visual way to build forms by selecting components, configuring their properties, and arranging them in your desired layout.
 Perfect for creating everything from simple contact forms to complex multi-step surveys.
+Forms can be used independently or integrated with the Process Builder for workflow automation.

 > For technical implementation details, please refer to [Form Builder Technical Appendix](FORM_BUILDER_TECHNICAL_APPENDIX.md)